 A Dangerous Thing is a new, digitally animated work created in response to a world full of uncertainty.

-We’re working with our long-time collaborator, visual artist Adam York Gregory, to create a digitally distributed new work that continues our socially-engaged exploration of power, democracy, truth-telling, protest, privacy, conspiracy, and control.
+We’ve worked with our long-time collaborator, visual artist Adam York Gregory, to continue our socially-engaged exploration of power, democracy, truth-telling, protest, privacy, conspiracy, and control.

 Expanding on ideas explored in our recent, critically acclaimed theatre works (A Machine they’re Secretly Building and The Audit), A Dangerous Thing wants to punch its way out of the screen and into our homes.